-Last night, while out to dinner once again at Jabula Lodge and Restaurant in Marloth Park, while laughing and chatting with owners, Dawn and Leon, Leon got a call on his phone from Louise who had been trying to call me on my phone but I failed to answer.
-For some reason I’d turned off the ringer.
+Last night, while out to dinner at Jabula Lodge and Restaurant in Marloth Park, while laughing and chatting with owners, Dawn and Leon, Leon got a call on his phone from Louise, who had been trying to call me my phone but I failed to answer.
+For some reason, I’d turned off the ringer.
 But, knowing Louise, she knew where to find us.

-When Louise and Danie, who provide a fantastic resource for tourists at their Marloth Park Info Centre located at 3043 Olifant Drive, asked us if we could come to the centre at 7:30 this morning for an interview with Radio Lowveld, at first we hesitated.
-It was awfully early to get up, shower, dress and be out the door.
+When Louise and Danie, who provide a fantastic resource for tourists at their Marloth Park Info Centre located at 3043 Olifant Drive, asked us to come to the center at 7:30 this morning to interview Radio Lowveld, at first, we hesitated.
+It was early to get up, shower, dress, and be out the door.

 But, when Louise explained that the purpose of us being interviewed was to promote tourism in Marloth Park, we jumped at the chance.
 The early morning time would work fine for us if we managed to leave Jabula early enough to get back to our bush house and get a good night’s sleep after getting to be at a decent hour.

-Once back at the house, we settled in, watched a Netflix series on my laptop and by 10:30 pm, I was asleep, Tom shortly thereafter.
-With no time to prepare an agenda for the interview, we realized we’d have no choice but to “wing it” focusing on the reasons why we continue to return to Marloth Park, now for the fourth time, for a total of 20 months, when repeat stays anywhere in the world weren’t on our radar when we decided to travel the world, beginning on October 31, 2012.
+Once back at the house, we settled in, watched a Netflix series on my laptop, and by 10:30 pm, I was asleep, Tom shortly after that.
+With no time to prepare an agenda for the interview, we realized we’d have no choice but to “wing it,” focusing on the reasons why we continue to return to Marloth Park, now for the fourth time, for a total of 20 months, when repeat stays anywhere in the world weren’t on our radar when we decided to travel the world, beginning on October 31, 2012.

-In fact, early on, Tom and I made a pact that we’d never return to the same location, other than to visit family in the USA, in order to ensure we continually expanded our horizons by visiting more and more countries and points of interest along the way.
-After all, the world is a huge place.
+Early on, Tom and I made a pact that we’d never return to the exact location, other than to visit family in the USA, to ensure we continually expanded our horizons by seeing more and more countries and points of interest along the way.
+After all, the world is a vast place.

 Anytime one does a broadcast interview or a public speech, it’s easy to think back, wishing we’d said “this or that.”
-In this case, I wished I had focused more on promoting tourism to Marloth Park rather than focus on our personal reasons for coming here again and again.
+In this case, I wished I had focused more on promoting tourism to Marloth Park than on our reasons for coming here again and again.

 But, perhaps, that’s what listeners want to hear…why a typical couple, like us, keeps returning to a favorite vacation/holiday spot, regardless of travel goals and aspirations, simply because they want to, as opposed to what one “should do” when traveling.
 For us, the reasons we love Marloth Park are uncomplicated:

-- Meeting some of the friendliest and most welcoming locals on the planet, based on our past worldwide experiences which provides us with an extensive social life.
+- Meeting some of the friendliest and most welcoming locals on the planet, based on our past worldwide experiences which provide us with an extensive social life.